AlbChrome: Facilities

-The FerroChrome factory in Elbasan started to operate in 1989.
+The Ferrochrome factory in Elbasan started to operate in 1989.
 It is designed to produce high-carbon ferrochrome using as raw chromium material coming from the mines in the country, mainly from the Bulqiza area.
-Currently the Ferro-Chrome Factory of Elbasan works with two furnaces.
+Currently the Ferrochrome factory of Elbasan works with two furnaces.
 One of the furnaces was recently introduced into production, in early May 2013, after an investment of Balfin Group.
-Current production capacity is about 33'000 tons of ferrochrome per year.
+Current production capacity is about 33,000 tons of ferrochrome per year.
 This product is entirely destined for export, mainly to the markets of developed industrial countries in Europe, Asia and America.